KevinMGranger/pelorus/operator/pelorus/README.md

 ## Approach

+**NOTE**: another last-minute realization: it names helm releases per CR _Name_.
+It's not namespaced or anything.
+What???
+Nonsensical.

 **NOTE**: I realized that one CRD per exporter type won't work (at least right now).
 This is because the helm releases are named after the CR name.
 The kind isn't embedded in it.